Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/systems/ability.md

 ### CSharp

 These scripts are not meant to be attached to GameObjects in the scene.
-Many of them represent static event classes that are meant to be invoked, or are abstract classes representing concepts.
+Many of them represent static event classes that are meant to be invoked or are abstract classes representing concepts.

 #### AbilityData